Yelp/yelp-android/README.md

 ```

 ### Asynchronous Requests
-This library uses [Retrofit](http://square.github.io/retrofit/) as HTTP client, use `enqueue()` on a `Call` object to set a
+This library uses [Retrofit](http://square.github.io/retrofit/) as HTTP client.
+To send a request asynchronously use
-`Callback` function for an asynchronous request.
+`Call.enqueue()` to set `Callback` function for an asynchronous request.
 ```
 Callback<Business> callback = new Callback<Business>() {
     @Override
     public void onResponse(Response<Business> response, Retrofit retrofit) {
         Business business = response.body();
-        // Update UI text with the result.
+        // Update UI text with the Business object.
     }
     @Override
     public void onFailure(Throwable t) {
-        // HTTP error happened.
-Do something to handle it.
+        // HTTP error happened, do something to handle it.
     }
 };